Primary Care Program

 - If you are interested in either, or both, you just select it when applying through ERAS.
 You are free to rank both programs in the Match, but we use ERAS to determine if we should list you.

-Thus, applicants who are certain that they want to do primary care should list the PC program in their match list.
-They should also list the Categorical program, as they can often get into the program via the application during the intern year.
+Applicants who are certain that they want to do primary care should list the PC program first in their match list.
+They should also list the Categorical program, as we often have residents join the PC program via the application during the intern year.
 Applicants who are uncertain about a primary care career can join the Categorical program.
 By November of their intern year, they likely will have a better idea about if they want to do primary care.
 If so, they can apply for the remaining primary care slots.
 We usually have space to accommodate all that apply in their internship.

 Primary Care Graduates